 The course then focuses on managing processes.
 Theoretically, it models business functions as a network of actions that convert inputs into outputs.
 Process design is considered, including the volume and variety of system inputs and outputs - especially with respect to goods and services.

 Different inventory management and logistic systems are explored.
 Finally, forecasting and process optimization are explored, strengthening managers' ability to operate with finite resources.

 In this course, students will gain the capacity to understand how firms work in a global context, incorporating a broad, future-oriented, systems-based approach that incorporates data, information, and insights from diverse perspectives and sources.

 This course is designed to convey the key concepts of strategic thinking and how they fit into the larger context of management strategy and decisions.
 Students will be presented with both the practical 'how' and the fundamental 'why' in light of contributions from behavioral science, economics, and statistics.

 In this course, students will develop specialized and multidisciplinary capacities to generate creative solutions and alternatives to existing business issues.

 This course is designed to introduce and deepen the student's ability to lead processes that stimulate and manage creativity in a business.

-In this course students will strengthen their capacity to lead individuals, teams, and organizations in processes that generate data-driven solutions to problems, data-driven insights into customer behavior, and data-driven decision-making.
+In this course, students will strengthen their capacity to lead individuals, teams, and organizations in processes that generate solutions to problems, insights into customer behavior, and data-driven decision-making.